-Constructive, negative feedback is rare*.
-Finnish people in general are quite bad both in giving and taking it; in both cases there is a tendency to overreact.
-To avoid the aftermath it is easier to go on and keep it all to yourself.
-It is part of the culture and in a way a good thing: whenever I get such feedback I’ll have the time to go over it and see how things could be changed for the better.
+Constructive, negative feedback is rare1.
+Finnish people in general are quite bad both in giving and taking it; in both cases, there is a tendency to overreact.
+To avoid the aftermath, it is easier to go on and keep it all to yourself.
+It is part of the culture and in a way a good thing: whenever I get such feedback, I’ll have the time to go over it and see how things could be changed for the better.

-Since the start of our club there now is two years of perspective into how everything has been run and how it could perhaps be done better.
-I remember that before the first class I wrote down a basic outline of how a regular class should go:
+Since the start of our club, there now are two years of perspective into how everything has been run and how it could perhaps be done better.
+I remember that before the first class, I wrote down a basic outline of how a regular class should go:

 - Footwork and/or sword handling

 - Pair drills (either directly from sources or adapted)